-Here I will show you how to install the YOURLS link shortener on a custom domain name using Softaculous in your shared hosting account’s cPanel.
+Here I will show you, step-by-step, how to install the YOURLS link shortener on a custom domain name using Softaculous in your shared web hosting account cPanel.

 YOURLS (short for Your Own URL Shortener) is a free, open-source and self hosted URL shortener alternative to bit.ly, goo.gl or is.gd.

 Bit.ly or Goo.gl are really good link shortening services but maybe you want to create your own branded shortened links using a 100% free, open-source, self-hosted and flexible URL shortening application.

 In this tutorial, I will show you how to install YOURLS using a custom domain name on Softaculous (for installation on Ubuntu or CentOS checkout the guides here).

 I will assume that you already have registered a custom domain name and that you set it up on your web host.